 Freeset is about seeing communities transformed, and we define communities as a group of people belonging to a place.
-So, when we talk about transformation, it means more that just seeing people’s lives changed.
-We also want to see the places they inhabit transformed and restored as well.
+So, when we talk about transformation, it’s more than simply people’s lives.
+We also want to see the places they inhabit transformed and restored.

-We’ve had the privilege of living with communities that inhabit the outskirts and margins of India.
-These are places where clean water, clear air and good soil are not a guarantee.
-They are rights that our communities still must fight for.
-We want to be in solidarity with our communities, in seeing the places we inhabit restored.
+We have the privilege of living with communities that inhabit the outskirts and margins of India.
+These are places where clean water, clear air and good soil are not guaranteed.
+They are rights that our communities must fight for.
+We want to be in solidarity with our communities, and see these places restored.

 - Reaching Net-Zero Carbon emissions by 2035, across our supply chain.

-- Regular air-quality audit across all our factories
+- Regular air-quality audits across all our factories.

 - Reaching Net-Zero waste water generation by 2035.